dvaseekara/RHCE-Ansible/8-SimplifyingPlaybookswithRoles.md

 * Maintain each role in its own git repo
 * Keep sensitive variables out of the role variables/playbooks - Ansible-vault it
 * Use **ansible-galaxy init** to start the role.
 Remove any directories you don't need!
-* Create and maintain the README.md and meta/main.yml files you lazy fuck
+* Create and maintain the README.md and meta/main.yml files you lazy dog
 * Keep your role focused on a specific purpose or function
 * Reuse and refactor roles often.
 Resist creating new roles for edge configs.